What is Fractional Ownership Meaning?

 In India’s real estate market, a Joint Development Agreement (JDA) is a typical form of fractional ownership.
 A JDA binds the landowner and the developer to a contract for the development of the land and a division of the proceeds from the sale of the finished product.
 Investors can take part in a JDA by making financial contributions to the project and receiving a profit-sharing payment based on their investment.

 Real Estate Investment Trusts (REITs)

-In India, Real Estate Investment Trusts (REITs) are a second common type of fractional ownership.
+In India, Real Estate Investment Trusts (REITs) are the second most common type of fractional property investment.
 Publicly traded businesses that own and manage a portfolio of real estate assets that generate income are known as REITs.
 A REIT allows investors to buy shares and receive dividends based on the income produced by the properties the REIT owns.